-TAX DESCRIPTION RATE FY 2015 REVENUE (\$ in thousands) REAL PROPERTY TAX All real property, unless expressly exempted, is subject to the real Class 1 = \$0.85 per \$100 of assessed value \$2,154,320 property tax and is assessed at 100% of market value.
-Note: For Class 1 owner-occupied residential Amount is net of The District of Columbia has four property classes: real property, the first \$71,400 of assessed value is exempt from tax. \$40,180 Tax Increment Financing (TIF/PILOT) Class 1 - improved residential real property that is occupied and is used exclusively for non-transient residential dwelling purposes Class 2 - commercial property Class 3 - vacant real property Class 2 = \$1.65 per \$100 for the first \$3 million of assessed value; \$1.85 per \$100 for assessed value more than \$3 million transfer.
-Class 4 - blighted real property Class 3 = \$5.00 per \$100 of assessed value DC Code Citation: Title 47, Chapters 7-10, 13, 13A Class 4 = \$10.00 per \$100 of assessed value PERSONAL PROPERTY TAX Tax on all tangible property, except inventories, used or available for use in a trade or business.
+TAX DESCRIPTION RATE FY 2015 REVENUE (\$ in thousands) REAL PROPERTY TAX All real property, unless expressly exempted, is subject to the real property tax and is assessed at 100% of market value.
+The District of Columbia has four property classes: Class 1 - improved residential real property that is occupied and is used exclusively for non-transient residential dwelling purposes Class 2 - commercial property Class 3 - vacant real property Class 1 = \$0.85 per \$100 of assessed value \$2,154,320 Note: For Class 1 owner-occupied residential real property, the first \$71,400 of assessed value is exempt from tax.
+Amount is net of \$40,180 Tax Increment Financing (TIF/PILOT) transfer.
+DC Code Citation: Title 47, Chapters 7-10, 13, 13A Class 4 = \$10.00 per \$100 of assessed value PERSONAL PROPERTY TAX Tax on all tangible property, except inventories, used or available for use in a trade or business.
 Such property includes machinery, equipment, furniture, and fixtures.
-DC Code Citation: Title 47, Chapter 15. \$3.40 per \$100 of assessed value Note: The first \$225,000 of taxable value is excluded from tax. \$57,225 SALES AND USE TAX Tax on all tangible personal property and certain selected services sold A five-tier rate structure is presently in effect: \$1,073,402 or rented to businesses or individuals at retail in the District.
+DC Code Citation: Title 47, Chapter 15. \$3.40 per \$100 of assessed value Note: The first \$225,000 of taxable value is excluded from tax. \$57,225 SALES AND USE TAX Tax on all tangible personal property and certain selected services sold A five-tier rate structure is presently in effect: \$1,073,402 S. EEC, TO OUE IT W or rented to businesses or individuals at retail in the District.
 Groceries, prescription and non-prescription drugs, and residential utility services are among those items exempt from the sales tax.
 The use tax is imposed at the same rate as the sales tax on purchases made outside the District and then brought into the District to be used, stored or consumed, providing that the purchaser has not paid the sales tax on the purchases to another jurisdiction.
 DC Code Citation: Title 47, Chapters 20 and 22.
 5.75% - General rate for tangible personal property and selected services 6% - Medical Marijuana sales are taxed at a 6% rate and are dedicated to the Healthy DC Fund.
 10% - Restaurant meals, liquor for consumption off and on the premises, rental vehicles, prepaid telephone calling cards, merchandise sold at the baseball stadium, tickets sold for events at the Verizon Center, and merchandise sold at the Verizon Center.
 14.5% - Hotels (transient accommodations) 18% - Parking motor vehicles in commercial lots Note: The following portions of the sales tax go to the Convention Center Fund: 1% from restaurant meals and 4.45% from transient accommodations.
 Note: The 18% parking in commercial lots tax is dedicated to WMATA Note: Stadium-related sales tax revenue is dedicated to the Ballpark Revenue Fund.
-Amount is net of transfers to: the Convention Center (\$116,448), the Tax Increment Financing (TIF) Fund (\$37,554), the Ballpark Revenue Fund (\$14,904), WMAITA (\$67,446), Healthy Schools Fund (\$4,265), ABRA (\$1,170) and the Healthy D.C.
+Amount is net of transfers to: the Convention Center (\$116,448), the Tax Increment Financing (TIF) Fund (\$37,554), the Ballpark Revenue Fund (\$14,904), WMATA (\$67,446), Healthy Schools Fund (\$4,265), ABRA (\$1,170) and the Healthy D.C.
 Fund (\$106)